Pre-1973

 Introduced a year before Georgetown's move to the Big East conference, the jerseys connote the classic look of the Big East championship teams of 1980 and 1982.

 The first mid-season jersey change arrived in January 1985--a completely different look, similar to uniforms at Minnesota and Washington.
-This jersey was seen in 24 games through the end of the 1984-85 season and not seen thereafter.
+This jersey was seen in 24 games through the end of the 1984-85 season.

-Out of nowhere in February, 1989, the Hoyas changed jerseys.
-The Georgetown at Syracuse game that season simultaneously introduced new uniforms for both schools to promote a pair of Nike merchandise styles for college teams.
+Out of nowhere in February, 1989, the Hoyas changed jersey styles.
+The Georgetown at Syracuse game that season simultaneously introduced new uniforms for both schools to promote a new Nike style for college teams.
 Georgetown's style, nicknamed "the Force", carried a weathered denim look.

 The February uniform swap continued two years later, with a new blue and gray combination.
 These jerseys were worn through the 1992-93 season.

-The jersey style associated with the Allen Iverson era introduced a jersey trim resembling kente cloth.
-Both blue and black road jerseys were used.
+The jersey style most associated with the Allen Iverson era introduced a side jersey trim resembling kente cloth.
+A black jersey was introduced as an alternate for road play.

 The 1996-97 season introduced two new home styles: a white jersey for the first time in 15 years, and an alternate light gray jersey that saw limited use over the course of the season.
 Navy blue was the road color this season.